Annapolis, Maryland: St. John's College

 St. John's College is a non-sectarian private college that was once supported by the state.
 It was opened in 1789 as the successor of King William's School, which was founded by an act of the Maryland legislature in 1696 and was opened in 1701.
 Its principal building, McDowell Hall, was originally to be the governor's mansion; although £4,000 was appropriated to build it in 1742, it was not completed until after the War of Independence.

 Geography

 Located 25 mi south of Baltimore and 30 mi east of Washington, D.C., Annapolis is the closest state capital to the national capital.
+In land area Annapolis (proper) is also the smallest of the United States capital cities.

 Climate

 The city is a part of the Atlantic Coastal Plain, and is relatively flat, with the highest point being only 50 ft above sea level.

 According to the United States Census Bureau, the city has a total area of 8.10 sqmi, of which 7.18 sqmi is land and 0.92 sqmi is water.

 Annapolis lies within the humid subtropical climate zone (Köppen Cfa), with hot, humid summers, cool winters, and generous precipitation year-round.
 Low elevation and proximity to the Chesapeake Bay give the area more moderate spring and summertime temperatures and slightly less extreme winter lows than locations further inland, such as Washington, D.C.